DeplanckeLab/Neuro_Droso_ND75KD/README.md

 **Of note:** We simply had to add the `ipykernel` package in the Docker image to create a Jupyter Notebook kernel (created in /usr/local/share/jupyter/kernels/pySCENIC/[kernel.json](./data/kernel.json)) that we could then load in Jupyter Notebook.

 #### 1.3.a Running pySCENIC in Python <sub>(see full code here: [[ipynb](preprocessing/S3a_Pan_neuro_integrated_pySCENIC_pipeline.ipynb)])</sub>
 Running pySCENIC without any error was far from being an easy journey.
-I'd like to point an eventual reader to this GitHub issue that I've created for this purpose: [aertslab/pySCENIC/issues/534](https://github.com/aertslab/pySCENIC/issues/534).
-It explains the issues I faced and how I resolved them.
-This may help to understand some filtering/mapping that I do in the ipynb file, which are not from the default pySCENIC tutorial.
+We'd like to point an eventual reader to this GitHub issue that we've created for this purpose: [aertslab/pySCENIC/issues/534](https://github.com/aertslab/pySCENIC/issues/534).
+It explains the issues we faced and how we resolved them.
+This may help to understand some filtering/mapping that we do in the ipynb file, which are not from the default pySCENIC tutorial.

+It is worth noting that we saved all intermediary files in .tsv files (available in [./data](./data)).
+We also applied the binarization method for each regulon, to get a binary output (instead of a continuous regulon score) of activated vs. non-activated regulon.
+Both regulon outputs are then stored in [Pan_neuro_integrated_regulons_aucell.tsv](./data/Pan_neuro_integrated_regulons_aucell.tsv) and [Pan_neuro_integrated_regulons_aucell_binarized.tsv](./data/Pan_neuro_integrated_regulons_aucell_binarized.tsv) to be further imported into the Seurat object.

-#### 1.3.b Importing pySCENIC regulons to the Seurat object <sub>(see full code here: [[Rmd](preprocessing/S3b_TODO.Rmd)])</sub>
+#### 1.3.b Importing pySCENIC regulons to the Seurat object
+We do this after all metadata were generated, in step 1.4.

 ### 1.4 Adding all metadata to the final Seurat object
-In this step we added the metadata generated in steps 1.2.a, 1.2.b, and 1.3 to the final Seurat object.
+In this step we add the metadata generated in steps 1.2.a, 1.2.b, and 1.3 to the final Seurat object.

+This finishes the preprocessing of the Seurat object, and generated a .rds file (also available to download on ArrayExpress).
+Next, we use this [SX1_Create_Loom_From_Seurat_Object.Rmd](preprocessing/SX1_Create_Loom_From_Seurat_Object.Rmd)] R script to transform the Seurat object into a Loom file, and upload it to our ASAP interactive portal [asap.epfl.ch](https://asap.epfl.ch).
+From this portal, you can visualize the datasets and download it as h5ad or LOOM file.

+[ASAP final link to be provided once published]

 ## 2. Manuscript Figures